Dragon1573/goto-cp312/README.md

 ## Limitations

-- Jump forward only, you can't goto a label defined before the `GOTO`.
+- It's able to jump out from nested loop (`for` or `while`), but you can't jump into them.
-- Jump out from nested loop (`for` or `while`), but you can't jump into them.
+- There're 3 `EXTENDED_ARG` operation before other operations at most, means that the jumping gap is no more than 4G.
+You can't jump such that HUGE distance.
+(This limitation has no chance to reach for human-written source code)
-- You can't jump to somewhere if they are "dead code" (Python intepreter will remove them), such as ...
+- You can't jump to somewhere if they are "dead code" (Python intepreter will remove them directly), such as ...
   - Jump out from a `while True` loop, as the following snippets is unreachable